What could be better than one day’s outing taking in both eight of Vermont’s famed covered bridges and a sampling of Vermont’s culinary prowess!

 Continue on Bridge Street then at the fork keep left onto Joslin Hill Road, then left again at the T intersection onto North Road.
 Even though the pavement changes to gravel keep straight ahead at the next intersection and you will soon come to one of the littlest covered bridges to be found – the Pine Brook Bridge.
 (This is a bridge most visitors miss.)

-Keep going north on Route 100 for just over two miles or so, past Ben & Jerry’s and the Cabot Cheese outlet for now, and you’ll see the Cold Hollow Cider Mill on your right.
-Sample the cider, be sure to try some cider donuts, and then check out the nearby Grand View Winery.
+Keep going north on Route 100 for just over two miles (3km) or so, past Ben & Jerry’s and the Cabot Cheese outlet for now, and you’ll see the Cold Hollow Cider Mill on your right.
+Sample the cider and be sure to try some cider donuts.

 Then retrace you route back through Waterbury.
 Take a left at the 2nd traffic lights beside the village green and stop in at the beautifully restored Waterbury Train Station, which is now a Green Mountain Coffee coffeehouse.

 Continue your way on Route 2 (but do not turn back south on Route 100) where for part of the time you will be driving near the Winooski River.
 You will pass through Middlesex where you will see the Red Hen Bakery on your right, just in case you still need a coffee or maybe a pastry or cookie!

 After about another six miles (10km) you will drive into the smallest State Capital in the USA and Route 2 becomes State Street here.
 Park and admire the gold domed, granite State House (open weekdays) and the great bookstores, the restaurants including a few that are part of the New England Culinary Institute.
 (You will need quarters for the parking meters or pay and display parking—some now take credit cards.)
 The Capital Grounds on the left just after the bridge is great place for a coffee or sandwich.